Autistic Dissonance: When the Environment Doesn’t Fit

 We usually describe autistic burnout as exhaustion, overload, or the effects of masking that don't go away.
 Those descriptions are accurate, but they describe what happens at the end.
-Something happens earlier.
+Something happens and starts to build much earlier.

-At Autism Wellness, we've been thinking about a new term, Autistic Dissonance: the chronic, felt experience of being in an environment where what people say doesn't match what they do, where rules keep changing, and where you can't easily leave.
+At Autism Wellness, we've been describing this as Autistic Dissonance: the chronic, inner experience of being in an environment that goes against your values and beliefs, where what people say does not match what they do, where rules keep changing, and where you can’t easily leave.

 It's not the presence of contradiction alone.
 Contradictions happen everywhere.
-It's the unresolved, looping nature of them — the way a pattern-seeking mind keeps trying to make sense of things that won't.
+It's the unresolved, looping nature of them — the way a pattern-seeking mind keeps trying to make sense of things that simply don’t make sense.

 We want to know: does that fit your experience?